Top Serverless Monitoring Tools in 2022

 What is Serverless Monitoring?

 In a nutshell, a serverless computing model allows business owners to access infrastructure and resources as they go, instead of pre-purchasing server capacity beforehand.
 This application infrastructure practice saves business owners' money as they pay for resource consumption.
 Moreover, with serverless, you don’t have to expand the team to support the back-end since the vendor is in charge of maintenance.
 Finally, thanks to cloud technology, back-end scaling can be done effortlessly in a few milliseconds.

 Sometimes people confuse observability vs. serverless monitoring tools.
-Monitoring is when a special tool presents you with the information about the app system to notify about a failure.
-While the observability tool reports you what and where broke down.
+Monitoring is when a special tool presents you with information about the app system to notify you about a failure.
+While the observability tool reports you what and were broke down.
 More and more startups in serverless computing try to enter this niche and provide the most comprehensive solutions.

 Serverless Monitoring Challenges

 Despite all the advantages serverless has, some issues may arise that developers will have to deal with when opting for serverless.

 When choosing to compute serverless, development teams are at higher odds of data leaks than server-based project managers.

 There aren’t many tools for serverless observability dedicated to debugging distributed systems.
 Most development teams use AWS Cloudbase to test performance and capture metrics, even though it isn’t a full-fledged debugging environment.